Notes

 FINCHES

-Bullfinch (red listed, seen once in last 15 years, formally very common in front of property)
+Bullfinch (red listed, seen once in last 15 years, formerly very common in front)

 CORVIDS